pqrkchqps/diehard-dot-fund/docs/en/development_handbook/qa_checklist.md

-# Diehard_Fund QA checklist template
+# DiehardFund QA checklist template
 Copy this into the context panel of a QA thread.
 Deploy your feature branch to a public test environment, provide a link to the environment and give instructions about how to test the feature.